George V. Hansen: Career

-Hansen was elected mayor of Alameda in 1961 and supported its merger with Pocatello the following year.
-Following the merger, Hansen served as a Pocatello city commissioner until 1965.
+Hansen was elected Mayor of Alameda in 1961 and supported its merger with Pocatello the following year.
+Following the merger, Hansen served as a Pocatello City Commissioner until 1965.

 He was an unsuccessful candidate in the primary for the U.S. Senate in 1962, but won a seat in the House two years later in the 2nd district, ousting Democratic incumbent Ralph Harding.
-He was one of the few Republican challengers to unseat a Democrat in the wake of Lyndon Johnson's 44-state landslide that year.
+He was one of the few Republican challengers to unseat a Democrat in the wake of Lyndon B. Johnson's 44-state landslide that year.

-He again ran for the U.S. Senate in 1968, but lost to two-term incumbent Frank Church, who would serve four terms.
+He again ran for the U.S. Senate in 1968, but lost by a wide margin to two-term incumbent Frank Church, who would serve four terms.
 Hansen ran a third unsuccessful Senate campaign in 1972, losing the primary to 1st district congressman Jim McClure.

 In 1974, Hansen sought to take his House seat back.
 He defeated his successor in Congress, three-term incumbent Orval Hansen in the August primary and won the general election to return to the U.S. House.
 As in 1964, Hansen was one of the few bright spots in a disastrous year for Republicans; in this case, anger at Watergate.
 In Washington, Hansen was known as one of the most conservative members of Congress, and a particularly vocal critic of the Internal Revenue Service.

-Congressman Hansen went to Tehran in 1979 in the middle of the Iran hostage crisis to try to negotiate with the hostage takers through the fence of the U.S. Embassy.
+Hansen went to Tehran in 1979 amidst the Iran hostage crisis to try to negotiate with the hostage takers through the fence of the U.S. Embassy.
 No hostages were released.
 In 1980 Hansen published a book titled To Harass Our People: The IRS and Government Abuse of Power.

 Hansen was reelected four times.
 However, in 1984, his Democratic opponent from two years earlier, Richard Stallings, defeated him by less than 200 votes even in the midst of Ronald Reagan's 49-state landslide that year.
 Hansen tried unsuccessfully to challenge the election result.

+Corruption scandals

 Campaign finance law violations

 In 1974, Hansen became the first member of Congress to be convicted of violating a 1971 campaign finance law requiring disclosure of all financial contributions to his campaign.
 A federal judge found him guilty of not disclosing all his loans and profits, and sentenced him to pay a fine.